bahmutov/double-docker/README.md

 can be executed on *separate machine*.
 Thus you can keep working locally and when running the script, the built image could be pulled and executed from any other CI machine.

+## Removing extra containers and images

+Created docker containers and images are prefixed with `dd-`.
+To remove them, run the script [rm-docker-images.sh](rm-docker-images.sh)